daniellima338/the_italian_corner/README.md

 ---

 ## **Testing**
+I have had 3 people test the website's user stories and potential bugs

 #### User story: As a user I want to easily be able to view the total of my purchases at any time
 * **Plan**
 The user should easily recognize the total in the top corner in the shopping bag and see the total when navigating to the bag.

 * **Test**
+Can you find out how to view the total of your purchase?

 * **Result**
+All the users where able to see the total in the top corner and never had troubles finding the total amount.

 * **Verdict**
+The test has passed all the criteria and works like planned.

 #### User story: As a user I want to quickly be able to find out what features the site has